miLibris/flask-rest-jsonapi/docs/pagination.rst

 .. currentmodule:: flask_rest_jsonapi

 When you use the default implementation of get method on a ResourceList your results will be paginated by default.
-Default pagination size is 20 but you can manage it from querystring with th url parameter called page.
+Default pagination size is 20 but you can manage it from querystring with the url parameter called page.

 .. note::